Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice: Results

-where $\Bar{\Omega}$ is the geometric mean of trap frequency of the harmonic trap, $N$ is the number of atoms, $k_B$ is the Boltzmann constant, and $\alpha$, $\beta$ are fitting parameters.
-From this analysis, we determine the critical temperature of $T_c=339(18) ~{\rm nK}$, which is significantly lower than the critical temperature $T_c=418(31) ~{\rm nK}$ observed in a static (non-shaken) lattice, as shown in Fig.~\ref{fig:twoT} (b).
-As the critical temperature of the BEC transition in a 3D harmonic trap is proportional to $N^{1/3}$ \cite{PhysRevLett.77.4984, PhysRevA.70.013607}, we attribute the reduction of critical temperature to the reduced phase space density caused by the distribution at two energy minima.
-This results in a reduction of the critical temperature by a factor of $(1/2)^{1/3}\approx 0.79$, in good agreement with our experimental findings.
+As the temperature increases further, thermal fluctuations eventually destroy the superfluid order.
+At high temperature, the momentum distribution no longer exhibits a peak structure (Fig.~\ref{fig:TOF} (c)), signaling the disappearance of condensate coherence.
+The superfluid transition temperature is obtained by fitting the condensate fraction $f_c$, and extrapolating to $f_c=0$ (see Method).
+From this analysis, we determine the critical temperature of $T_c=315(11) ~{\rm nK}$, which is lower than the critical temperature $T_c=396(31) ~{\rm nK}$ observed in a static (non-shaken) lattice, as shown in Fig.~\ref{fig:twoT} (b).
+As the critical temperature of the BEC transition in a 3D harmonic trap is proportional to $N^{1/3}$ \cite{PhysRevLett.77.4984, PhysRevA.70.013607} (see Supplementary Information Sec.7), we attribute the reduction of critical temperature to the reduced phase space density caused by the distribution at two energy minima.

-\paragraph*{Phase Diagram.---} To fully characterize the vestigial order melting, we map out the phase diagram by varying the lattice shaking frequency $\omega$.
+To fully characterize the vestigial order melting, we map out the phase diagram by varying the lattice shaking frequency $\omega$.
 A direct consequence of changing shaking frequency is the modification of the valley positions $\pm k_0$; specifically, $k_0$ increases as the shaking frequency approaches the single-particle resonance~\cite{2013_Chin_NatPhys} (Fig.~\ref{fig:Df} (b)).
-Fig.~\ref{fig:Df} (a) presents the phase diagram as a function of temperature $T$ and valley-separation $k_0$, with the lattice depth and shaking amplitude fixed, $V_0=11.3{E_{\rm r}}$, and $A=0.005 \lambda$, respectively.
+Fig.~\ref{fig:Df} (a) presents the phase diagram as a function of temperature $T$ and valley-separation $k_0$, with the lattice depth and shaking amplitude fixed, $V_0=11.3{E_{\rm r}}$, and $A=0.005 \lambda$, respectively (phase diagram for the $k_0=0$ case is shown in Supplementary Fig. S6).
 Across the range of $k_0$ explored, the superfluid transition temperature remains nearly constant, consistent with the previously discussed reduction mechanism based on the effective halving of the phase-space density.